-The severance payment is limited to a total of two annual salaries, but not more than the total remuneration entitlement for the remaining term of the contract still existing at the time of departure.
+The severance payment is limited to a total of one and a half annual salaries, but not more than the total remuneration entitlement for the remaining term of the contract still existing at the time of departure.
 The severance payment is payable upon termination of the employment relationship.